 I beat the bus

 the entrance of Sportpark Muldersingel.
-I was encouraged that there were
+I was encouraged that others were doing the same.

-I immediately got the vibes that WHC were a thriving
+I immediately got the vibes that WHC was a thriving

-women’s team were warming up before their match on the secondary pitch behind
+women’s team was warming up before their match on the secondary pitch behind

 the goal of the main arena.